Davis-Fan/dayi.io/index.md

 ## About Me

 I am a 2nd year Ph.D. student from the Department of Computer Science and Engineering at [The Ohio State University](https://www.osu.edu), advised by Prof. Xiaodong Zhang.
 I received my B.S. from [Southern University of Science and Technology](http://www.sustech.edu.cn/en) in 2021.
-My research interest focuses on Parallel Computing, Computer System and Machine Learning.
+My research interest focuses on Parallel Computing, Algorithm Engineering, and Computer System.
 My Chinese name is 范达熠.

 ## Experience